 Why did you choose the University of Birmingham?

-Have you enjoyed your time at Birmingham so far?
+How have you enjoyed your time so far?

 What do you think of the University's location?